Masmiseim36/nxpSDK/boards/evkmimxrt1064/driver_examples/flexcan/interrupt_transfer/readme.txt

     Message format: Standard (11 bit id)

-    Message buffer 9 used for Rx.
+    Message buffer 10 used for Rx.

-    Message buffer 8 used for Tx.
+    Message buffer 9 used for Tx.

     Interrupt Mode: Enabled